Position: Beyond Assistance -- Reimagining LLMs as Ethical and Adaptive Co-Creators in Mental Health Care: SAFE- i : S upportive, A daptive, F air, and E thical I mplementation Guidelines

-\paragraph{Neural Augmentation via Structured Reasoning and Thought-Based Processing} Tree of Thoughts (ToT) \cite{yao2024tree} and Chain of Thought (CoT) \cite{,wei2022chain} reasoning enhance AI ability to break down complex mental health queries into structured, transparent decision paths, improving logical coherence and reducing hallucinations \cite{Yao2023}.
-By guiding the model to think through problems systematically rather than relying on direct pattern matching, these techniques help reduce hallucinations and enhance interpretability.
+\paragraph{Neural Augmentation via Structured Reasoning and Thought-Based Processing} Tree of Thoughts (ToT) \cite{yao2024tree} and Chain of Thought (CoT) \cite{,wei2022chain} reasoning enhance AI ability to break down complex mental health queries into structured, transparent decision paths, improving logical coherence and reducing hallucinations in emotionally sensitive contexts \cite{yao2024tree}.
+By guiding the model to think through psychosocial or affective problems systematically rather than relying on direct pattern matching, these techniques help in critical therapeutic or crisis scenarios and enhance interpretability.
 Moreover, research on self-reflective AI suggests that LLMs can improve their accuracy by critically evaluating their own outputs before finalizing responses \cite{ji2023towards,shinn2024reflexion}.
 Furthermore, integrating uncertainty-aware architectures further enhances safety by enabling models to quantify their confidence levels in sensitive conversations \cite{yin2024reasoning}.
 When faced with high-risk inputs, these architectures allow AI systems to flag uncertain responses for human review, reducing the likelihood of misleading or inadequate crisis interventions.